 - Lancelot in Camelot (1967).
 He is insufferably arrogant about his purity (as shown in his "I Am" Song "C'est Moi" below), but he really is that pure: His prayer to raise a slain knight from the dead is granted.

 The soul of a knight should be a thing remarkable, his heart and his mind as pure as morning dew.
 With a will and a self-restraint that's the envy of ev'ry saint, he could easily work a miracle or two.
 To love and desire he ought to be unsparkable, the ways of the flesh should offer no allure.
 But where in the world, is there in the world a man so untouched and pure?
 C'est moi!

-Mary Poppins qualifies, I think.
-She is, "practically perfect in every way".
+- Mary Poppins is, "practically perfect in every way".
 The film version of Mary is even nicer than the novel version.

 Live Action TV

-Lisa Simpson of The Simpsons is a neurotic Soapbox Sadie who constantly looks down at her family and the civilians that surround her.
+- Lisa Simpson of The Simpsons is a neurotic Soapbox Sadie who constantly looks down at her family and the civilians that surround her.
 Of course since she is child prodigy and rare bastion of virtue, while her family is biologically retarded and Springfield genuinely is a Crapsack World, she is often proved to be justified.
-There are times however, her pompousness costs her or she is made to admit she is Not So Different.
+There are times when her pompousness costs her, or she is made to admit she is Not So Different.

 - Duck from Thomas the Tank Engine boasts about his Great Western heritage, much to the annoyance of the rude and arrogant engines like Gordon, Henry, and James.
 However, as Duck puts it, "The Great Western Way" implies that he's a reliable engine who works hard and gets the job done without any complaints.